tldr-pages/tldr/pages/common/cowsay.md

 `cowsay 'Hello world!'`

-- Use text from standard input for the balloon:
+- Read text from stdin for the balloon:

 `echo 'Hello!' | cowsay`